Should Lawyers Advertise With Avvo, FindLaw, or Google Ads?

 Nothing can compete with Google Ads for personal injury lawyers because, well, Google owns the ad space.

-While Avvo returned more than it cost in the first two years, it was no match against Google Ads even when Avvo was working and it’s not working now.
+While Avvo returned more than it cost in the first two years, it was no match against Google Ads even when Avvo was working, and it no longer works.
+Google Ads are consistent.
+We know exactly what we will get with Google Ads.

 When people search on Google for a personal injury lawyer, they can click on your Google Ad or call button and reach you directly.